-The DREME Network (Development and Research in Early Mathematics Education), residing within Stanford’s Graduate School of Education, is a national network of 11 leading scholars at 10 universities.
-The Network was created to advance the field of early mathematics research and improve young children’s opportunities to develop math skills.
+Development and Research in Early Mathematics Education (DREME), situated within the Stanford Graduate School of Education, is a network of scholars and researchers from 12 universities across the country.
+DREME seeks to advance the field of early mathematics research and improve young children’s opportunities to develop math skills.

 This grant involves four research and development projects:

 - The Math and Executive Functions project strives to produce knowledge about the association between math and executive function—the mental processes involved in planning, focusing attention, and switching among mental tasks—and to explore how competencies in math and executive functioning can be enhanced through particular instructional offerings.

 - The Family Math project aims to identify, develop, and test tools and practices to increase the quantity and quality of parent and caregiver engagement in children’s math learning.